 - Use a creep feeder designed so that mares cannot gain access and so that foals will not be hurt.
-If you do not want a field type feeder, you can tie the mare in her stall, allowing the foal to eat.
+If you do not want a field type feeder, you can tie the mare in her stall, allowing the foal to eat by her side.

 - Put the creep feeder where mares gather frequently.

-- Feed the creep feed at a rate of 1% of the foal’s body weight per day (max - 1 lb. /100 lb. of body weight).
+- Creep feed at a rate of 1% of the foal’s body weight per day (maximum 1 lb. /100 lb. of body weight per day).

 Feed weaned foals on a combination diet.
 First, they should be fed good quality forage.
 They should have access to all the good quality hay they will consume and allowed all the voluntary exercise they want.
 Research has shown that exercise strengthens bone, increases cortical thickness and makes for a more durable future athlete.

-Second, weanlings also should be fed concentrates at the approximately the following rate: 1lb per month of age per day (depending on the recommendations listed on the product).
+Second, weanlings should be fed concentrates at approximately the following rate: 1 lb per month of age per day (depending on the recommendations listed on the product).
 Be careful not to overfeed weanlings too many calories.
 This may cause the weanling to grow more rapidly and this rapid growth may harm skeletal and tendon development.
 Therefore, adjust feed intake to avoid overfeeding.

 Because their growth rate slows considerably by 12 months, yearlings can consume more pounds of dry matter.
 Therefore, they need lower nutrient concentrations in their ration.
-Feed grain to yearlings at approximately 0.5 to 1lb/100lb of body weight.
+Feed grain to yearlings at approximately 0.5-1 lb per 100lb of body weight per day.
 Even though yearlings require only 12% CP in the total ration, a 14% CP concentrate ration gives you more flexibility.
 With this level, even if you use different types of hays with protein variations, the horse will still get enough protein.
 An 800lb yearling may receive 7 to 10lb of concentrate per day plus free choice hay or pasture.
 The amount of concentrate required varies due to forage quality and quantity.

 Contact your Poulin Grain Feed Specialist to test your hay quality and build a personalized diet for your horse.